linhbngo/linhbngo.github.io/_csc418-587/02-javascripts.md

 - [Direct course link](https://www.linkedin.com/learning/hands-on-introduction-javascript/hands-on-javascript?u=56745321)
 - You can also login to LinkedIn Learning via [WCUPA's LinkedIn Learning](https://www.wcupa.edu/LinkedInLearning/) and search for the course title: "Hands-On Introduction: JavaScript".

 {% enddetails %}

+### Asynchronous Programming in JavaScript

+{% details Event Loop %}

+- JavaScript engine is single-threaded.
+- Handling multiple concurrent requests using blocking mechanisms (`wait until this is done`) is inefficient.
+- This is possible by a mechanism called `event loop`, which enable non-blocking operations in JavaScript.
+- Examples of typically blocking tasks that are to be executed as non-blocking:
+    - HTTP requests,
+    - I/O operations, including reading files or waiting for user input
+- Code execution procedure via event loop:
+    - Execution environment: client-side (e.g., web browser) or server side (e.g., Node.js)
+    - Functions/instructions are executed sequentially on a `call stack` - LIFO (Last In/First Out)
+    - If a blocking operation is encountered
+        - Need to be executed asynchronously by being sent to the Web APIs (browser) or `libuv` library (Node.js)
+        - Once these asynchronous operations complete, they push their callbacks onto either the `callback` queue (macrotasks) or `job` queue (microtasks), depending on their priority.
+    - Event loop continuously checks
+        - Execute everything in the call stack first, then
+        - Drain microtasks from the job queue and macrotasks from the callback queue.

+{% enddetails %}

+{% details Queues versus Call Stack %}
+- Call Stack
+    - Is conceptually similar to the concept of the stack in standard programming (recall Computer Systems)
+    - Is a data structure that keeps track of function calls in the JavaScript code.
+    - When a function is invoked, it is pushed on to the top of the stack.
+        - The stack follows a LIFO (last-in, first out) mechanism.
+    - When the function completes, it is popped from the top of the stack.
+    - If the function calls another function, the new function is pushed on to the top of the stack.
+    - Asynchronous functions (those that would cause blocking) are pushed on to the stack but then popped off immediately, and registered as a callback in the Callback queue.
+- Callback Queue and Job Queue
+    - Callback Queue (Macrotask): handles traditional asynchronous tasks like
+        - Callbacks for timers (`setTimeout`, `setInterval`)
+        - User interaction events (clicks, key presses)
+        - I/O and network events
+        - Operates on a FIFO basis, handling one item per tick of the event loop.
+    - Job Queue (Microtask): hands callbacks for `Promises` (`.then()`, `.catch()`, `.finally()`, and `queueMicrotask()`) calls.
+        - The event loops will handle the entire Microtask queue until it is empty before the Macrotask queue is processed.

+{% enddetails %}